This is a technical post about preserving real client IPs when running MUD servers behind reverse proxies in Docker containers.

 ./configure --enable-use-proxy-protocol

-The LDMud patch differs from the MudOS one in two ways:
+The LDMud patch differs from the MudOS one in three ways:

-2. Integration with configure: instead of a manual #define in a local options file, the feature follows LDMud’s standard configure.ac pattern with --enable-use-proxy-protocol (disabled by default) and appears in --options output as “PROXY protocol v1 supported”.
+3. Integration with configure: the feature follows LDMud’s standard configure.ac pattern with --enable-use-proxy-protocol (disabled by default) and appears in --options output as “PROXY protocol v1 supported”.

 The patch